bridgecommand/bc-world/GMRT_OSM_Importer/Readme.md

 The OSM filtering sets a minimum height for 'land' areas, and a minimum depth for 'sea' areas, based on the OpenStreetMap coastline data.
+If this is not required, it can be disabled by changing the `use_osm_coastline` variable.

-If this is not required, it can be disabled by changing the `use_osm` variable.
+The script also uses additional data from OpenStreetMap to add buoys and other aids to navigation.
+This is currently in an early stage of development, and imports lateral and cardinal buoys, lateral and special posts, and mooring buoys.
+The OpenStreetMap for the relevant area is downloaded automatically.
+If importing this data is not required, it can be disabled by changing the `use_osm_map` variable.

 To use the script, you will need to download the
 GMRT data for the area of interest in GeoTIFF format.